Rushyanth111/IED3/README.md

 The developmental tools used are:

 1. GNU's GCC Compiler Collection.[May Change to Clang in the future for building with reliable toolchain.]
+2. [TCLAP++](http://tclap.sourceforge.net/) Library for CommandLine Parsing.
-2. GNU's MAKE toolchain.
+3. GNU's MAKE toolchain.
-3. CMAKE build system.
+4. CMAKE build system.
-4. Git for handling Github requests.
+5. Git for handling Github requests.
-5. VSCode as a Text Editor.
+6. VSCode as a Text Editor.

 ___